-A significant portion of your grade stems from completion of your ALEKS Pie by the date of your final exam (December 12th @ 11:59 pm EST).
-The work you do on ALEKS Objectives counts towards this goal.
+A significant portion of your grade stems from completion of your ALEKS Pie by the last day of classes.
+The work you do on ALEKS Modules counts towards this goal.
 You can catch up or work ahead on your pie progress during Open Pie periods.
-Whenever you complete an ALEKS Objective before its due date/time you also will enter Open Pie mode.
+Whenever you complete an ALEKS Module before its due date/time you also will enter Open Pie mode.
 Pie progress is calculated as (# topics completed/total # topics) 100%.
 The pie progress % you view in ALEKS is a good estimate of this, but the precise value according to the calculation above is used in your grade calculation in Canvas.